Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 How long opiates stay in your system depends on several factors, including the following:

-● The length of time the person has been using the opiate drug regularly for
+• The length of time the person has been using the drug regularly for

-● Whether the opiate drug is quick-release or slow-release
+• Whether the medication is quick-release or slow-release

-Because of the above factors varying from person to person, it is not possible to give a definitive answer as to how long opiates stay in your system.
-However, there are guidelines that are issued to local drug and alcohol teams that can be considered.
+Because the above factors vary from person to person, it is impossible to give a definitive answer as to how long opiates stay in your system.
+However, some guidelines are issued to local drug and alcohol teams that can be considered.

-A urine test is used to detect the presence of morphine in your system – 2 days
+Morphine: a urine test is used to detect the presence of morphine in your system – 2 days.

 As a guiding rule, opiate drugs can be detected in saliva for longer than in urine.
 Hair samples can pick up traces of opiates weeks to months after the opiates have been stopped in a chronic user.